thedamon/radioslipstream/data/misc/2007-11-30-zombies-voodoo-style.md

 ---
 OK.. this is just really cool.

-I get exposed to a lot of talk about zombies&#8230; zombocalypses, survival tactics, discussions on what technically constitutes such a beast.
+I get exposed to a lot of talk about zombies… zombocalypses, survival tactics, discussions on what technically constitutes such a beast.
 And why shouldn’t I?
 I am a geek after all!
 Sometimes I try to be too cool for all the zombie talk, and then I hear a song like this one.

-From Exuma’s 1970 self titled debut album of &#8220;voodooed-out Bahamian folk,&#8221; this is a weird, tribal footstomper of a tune&#8230; and yes, it is most definitely about zombies.
+From Exuma’s 1970 self titled debut album of “voodooed-out Bahamian folk,” this is a weird, tribal footstomper of a tune… and yes, it is most definitely about zombies.

 _There is no star in the sky, I see fire in the dead man’s eye._